Strategic Assessment. – Nine Steps to Success™

 Strategic Assessment is the first step of the Balanced Scorecard Institutes framework for strategic planning and management, the Nine Steps to Success™.
-Prior to embarking on any strategic planning journey, it is important to assess what is in place already, conduct some market research and look at the current economic conditions and to develop or re-develop the highest level strategic foundations.
+Before embarking on any strategic planning journey, it is essential to assess what is in place, conduct market research, look at the current economic conditions and develop or re-develop the highest level strategic foundations.

 Strategic assessment can be broken down into three major steps:

 1. Review any existing strategic materials produced from all sources.

 2. Conduct market research and examine current/future market/economic conditions.

 3. Develop or re-develop the highest level strategic foundations.